 With hundreds of police academies, the United States lacks national standards for what recruits should learn.
 U.S. academies tend to emphasize technical skills rather than communication and restraint.
 According to a 2013 U.S. Bureau of Justice Statistics report [PDF], academies on average spent the most time—seventy-one hours—on firearm skills, compared with twenty-one hours on de-escalation training (which teaches how to use conversation and other tactics to calm a situation without using force) and crisis-intervention strategies.
 In Germany, firearms training focuses on how to avoid using force.
 Japanese officers are trained to use martial arts.

 Is police violence against civilians widespread?

 Police brutality remains a problem in many advanced democracies.
 Officers worldwide have used aggressive means, such as rubber bullets and tear gas, to crack down on protesters, including French police during the Yellow Vests protests that began in late 2018.
-Police have also used excessive force when enforcing coronavirus restrictions in recent months; Kenyan and Nigerian police have killed more than thirty people amid the pandemic.
+In October 2020, Nigerian security forces reportedly opened fire on protesters calling for police reform, killing twelve people.
+Police have also used deadly force when enforcing coronavirus restrictions in recent months, including in Kenya.

 The United States far surpasses most wealthy democracies in killings by police.
 U.S. police killed an estimated 7,666 people between 2013 and 2019.
 By comparison, at least 224 people died in encounters with Canadian police during that period.
 Some countries, such as Finland and Norway, have gone years without police killings.